denten-books/plain-text/1-metaphor.md

 manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
 Similar to Heidegger's distinction between practice and theory, the theorists of direct manipulation differentiate between action and description.
-But unlike Heidegger, who thought about tools at hand, direct manipulation theory imagines the handling of representations---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
+Unlike Heidegger, who thought about tools at hand, direct manipulation theory imagines the handling of representations not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
 The actual instruments enabling the manipulation of image or word on the screen disappears entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
 "The user of a well-designed *model world* interface can willfully suspend disbelief that the objects